The Rugh Design Color Wheel

 Well, interiors can’t have all of the fun!
 Exteriors need some love too and Wool Skein does not disappoint as a main house color.
 Like I always mention, paint colors get significantly lighter on exteriors so make sure to test them out first.
 Wool Skein becomes more of a creamy beige on exteriors, but I still love how it looks.
 Pictured below is exterior brick painted in Wool Skein that contrasts perfectly with the warm medium toned stained wood front door.

 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
 The Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with Wool Skein or one the other awesome colors below!
+Get started now with Wool Skein!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!